Explore

 Here are some of the food byproducts cows eat:

-• Crop byproducts like corn stalks, almond shells, wheat straw, and rice hulls left over after harvest
+• Crop byproducts like corn stalks, almond hulls, wheat straw, and rice hulls left over after harvest

 • Brewing and distilling byproducts such as protein-rich brewers’ grains, distillers’ grains, and malt sprout pellets